engicoder/bireme-firmware/README.md

 * Copy the qmk/bireme folder to qmk_firmware/keyboards directory in the QML source tree.
 * From the qmk_firmware root directory, build the Bireme firmware with the following command 'make bireme:default'
+### Flashing QMK firmware

-Bireme used the default ATmega32u4 bootloader for flashing firmware. 'dfu-programmer` can be used to flash the device with the following commands:
+Bireme uses the factory ATmega32u4 bootloader for flashing firmware. 'dfu-programmer` can be used to flash the device as follows:

+Press the reset button on Bireme receiver.
+The receiver will reset and enter update mode.
+From command line, execute the following commands:
 '''
-dfu-programmer.exe atmega32u4 erase
+dfu-programmer atmega32u4 erase
-dfu-programmer.exe atmega32u4 flash bireme_default.hex
+dfu-programmer atmega32u4 flash bireme_default.hex
-dfu-programmer.exe atmega32u4 reset
+dfu-programmer atmega32u4 reset
 '''

 ## Building wireless firmware